Run a highly available SharePoint Server 2016 farm in Azure

 Gateway.
 The gateway provides a connection between your on-premises network and the Azure virtual network.
 Your connection can use ExpressRoute or site-to-site VPN.
 For more information, see Connect an on-premises network to Azure.

 Windows Server Active Directory (AD) domain controllers.
-Because SharePoint Server 2016 does not support using Azure Active Directory Domain Services, you must deploy Windows Server AD domain controllers.
+This reference architecture deploys Windows Server AD domain controllers.
 These domain controllers run in the Azure VNet and have a trust relationship with the on-premises Windows Server AD forest.
 Client web requests for SharePoint farm resources are authenticated in the VNet rather than sending that authentication traffic across the gateway connection to the on-premises network.
 In DNS, intranet A or CNAME records are created so that intranet users can resolve the name of the SharePoint farm to the private IP address of the internal load balancer.

 Majority node VM.
 This VM allows the failover cluster to establish quorum.
 For more information, see Understanding Quorum Configurations in a Failover Cluster.

 SharePoint servers.
 The SharePoint servers perform the web front-end, caching, application, and search roles.

 Jumpbox.
 Also called a bastion host.
 This is a secure VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows remote traffic only from public IP addresses on a safe list.
 The NSG should permit remote desktop (RDP) traffic.